Dacili/Ionic-app/README.md

 In short, create mobile app with Angular knowledge and use of Ionic components (https://ionicframework.com/docs/components).
 Components are behaving a bit differently depeding on which operating systems you're running them (ios vs android).
 <br>
-The UI beauty was not in my priority haha.
+The UI beauty was not my priority haha.
 Demo of app: